mniafi/sensum/Instructions.md

 Now wait for installation...
 >![screenshot#5](https://snipboard.io/YpVBtJ.jpg)

-After Installation u will get this window:
+After installing You will get this window:
 >![screenshot#6](https://snipboard.io/BI7vnx.jpg)

 if you have Microsoft account u can __Sign In__. if not just click __Not now, maybe later__

-Next step, select _color theme_ , i use Dark one.
+(Optional) Next step, select _color theme_ , i use dark one.
 Click on __Start Visual Studio__ :
 >![screenshot#7](https://snipboard.io/NxjFWY.jpg)

 After some time, VS will appear: